zhva/Android-app/pixie/README.md

 - The required data should be put into a new `data class`
 - The userId needs to be read inside the viewmodel
-    - This is archivable by accepting a `SavedStateHandle` as constructor argument in the ViewModel and by scoping the viewmodel to the backstack entry
+    - This is achievable by accepting a `SavedStateHandle` as constructor argument in the ViewModel and by scoping the viewmodel to the backstack entry

 **Checklist**
 - [ ] ProfileViewModel extends `androidx.lifecycle.ViewModel`